telefonicaid/iotagent-node-lib/README.md

 * An entity attribute named `TimeInstant` which captures as an ISO8601 timestamp when the last measurement received from the device was observed.

-If no information about the measure timestamp is received by the IoTAgent, it will use the arrival time of the measure to generate a `TimeInstant` for both the entity and the attribute's metadata.
+If no information about the measurement timestamp is received by the IoTAgent, the arrival time of the measurement will be used to generate a `TimeInstant` for both the entity and the attribute's metadata.

 Take into account that:
 * the timestamp of different attributes belonging to the same measurement record may not be equal.
-* the arrival time and the measure timestamp will not be the same in the general case.
+* the arrival time and the measurement timestamp will not be the same in the general case.

-E.g.: in the case of a device that can take measures every hour of both temperature and humidity and sends the data once every day, at midnight, the `TimeInstant` reported for each measure will be the hour when that measure took place (e.g. 4:00 PM), while all the measures will have an arrival time around midnight.
-If no timestamps were reported with the measures, the `TimeInstant` attribute would take those values around midnight.
+E.g.: in the case of a device that can take measurements every hour of both temperature and humidity and sends the data once every day, at midnight, the `TimeInstant` reported for each measurement will be the hour when that measurement was observed
+(e.g. 4:00 PM), while all the measurements will have an arrival time around midnight.
+If no timestamps were reported with such measurements, the `TimeInstant` attribute would take those values around midnight.

 This functionality can be turned on and off through the use of the `timestamp` configuration flag (described in the configuration).